How can we help?

 - Once the assessment has been created, open it.

-Note: if you change criteria later you will need to go back and review all items that you previously assessed using the new criteria.
-In the case of Threat criteria, especially when changing from a 3×3 to 4×4 or 5×5 (or vice versa), this will cause most/all entries to be removed from the Risk Register, because the threat tolerance and ratings will no longer line up.
-Select and customise your criteria early, and only make minor adjustments (if any) to descriptions and ratings thereafter.
+Strong Note: in most cases, if you change or adjust criteria after populating and rating entries you will need to go back and review all items that you previously assessed, using the new criteria.
+In the case of Threat criteria, especially when changing from a 3×3 to 4×4 or 5×5 (or vice versa), this will often cause most/all entries to be deleted from the Risk Register.
+We strongly recommend selecting and customising your criteria early, and if you must, only make minor adjustments to descriptions and ratings thereafter.
+The general rule is that structural changes to criteria will cause a loss of data.

 If you’re setting the assessment up for an Assessor to complete:

-- Consider populating headings within the Scope, Context and Criteria section.
-Note that, as a free text field it can be changed at any time (including by the Assessor).
+- Consider populating headings within the Scope, Context & Criteria section.
+Note that, as a free text field it can be changed at any time (including by the Assessor); also note comments at the top of the field about auto-saving content.

-- Consider also defining Assets, Threat Actors and Acts, and Control categories and controls that you wish to see included in the assessment.
+- Consider also defining Assets, Threat Actors and Acts, Hazards and Events, and Control categories and controls.

-- This may be intended, but if not consider reducing the level at which you have set the Threat Tolerance criteria, or otherwise review ratings given to individual Threat Acts.
-If you set the Threat Tolerance Rating to its lowest setting you will see that risks will have been created for all Threat Acts, within the Risk Register.
+- This may be intended, but if not consider reducing the level at which you have set the Threat/Hazard Tolerance criteria, or otherwise review ratings given to individual Threat Acts/Hazards Events.
+If you set the Tolerance Ratings to their lowest settings, you will see that risks will have been created for all Threat Acts and Hazard Events, within the Risk Register.

-- You will also see pre-populated content based on entries made within the earlier stages – this is deliberate to assure methodological rigour.
-Add controls relevant to each risk from the list (based on your earlier entries), risk descriptions, then set the Current Risk rating.
+- You will also see hard-coded, pre-populated content based on entries made within the earlier stages – this is deliberate to assure methodological rigour.
+Add risk descriptions, controls relevant to each risk from the list (based on your earlier entries), then set the Current Risk rating.

 - The Risk Details button allows you to designate Risk Owners and associated meta-details for each risk.
-Populating this is optional.
+Populating this is optional, but Risk Owner details are included within Treatment Plans, where they are exported from the system.

-- Complete this for all entries in the Risk Register and the assessment will have been completed.
+- Complete this for all entries in the Risk Register to complete the assessment.

-- View in Analytics, export or create a Viewer user to allow your stakeholders to review it – better still debrief them and update it at the same time!
+- You may then view it in Analytics, export it or a treatment plan, or create a Viewer user to allow your stakeholders to review it – better still debrief them and update it at the same time!